 Publisher and Editor Gabriel Kahn is a professor of professional practice at the USC Annenberg School of Journalism.
-His research focus is around the economics of the media industry and he teaches classes on business reporting, economics and innovation.
+His research focuses on the economics of the media industry.
+He teaches classes on business reporting, economics and innovation.
 He drives an electric car, which he’s always eager to talk about, usually, for much too long.

 Yao-Yi Chiang is Crosstown’s Chief Technical Advisor and an Associate Professor (Research) in Spatial Sciences and Informatics at USC.
 Dr. Chiang received his Ph.D. degree in Computer Science from the USC in 2010; his Bachelor degree in Information Management from the National Taiwan University in 2000.
 His general area of research is artificial intelligence and data science, with a focus on information integration and spatial data analytics.
 He has a golden retriever named Bob and two young twins.

 Reporter Joshua Chang, or Jaeha Chang, covers hate crimes in Los Angeles, along with other topics.
 He breaks down LAPD hate crime reports and loses his faith in humanity every day.
 He is majoring in journalism at USC Annenberg.
-He was born in Korea and spent his entire life in Beijing, China, but don’t be fooled: he is fluent in California English.
+He was born in Korea and spent his entire life in Beijing, China, but don’t be fooled: he is fluent in California English (and also Chinese and Korean).

 Reporter Kate Lý Johnston covers traffic and crime data.
 She has a background in computer science, strong opinions on Vietnamese food, and is currently studying journalism at USC Annenberg, minoring in Cinematic Arts and Data Analytics.
 She is lost when it comes to understanding LA freeways, though she can navigate New York City’s subways blindfolded.